Published on March 23, 2020

 Creating the right staircase gallery wall layout can be tricky.
 Whether you’re hanging artwork or family photos, a balanced staircase gallery wall layout is key to achieving a timeless and uncluttered arrangement.

 Art is, and should be, very personal.
 I wrote a whole post on this subject here.
-Though it might take longer and require more effort, finding pieces that tell your story in some way will ultimately stand the test of time and bring you more joy than choosing art your neighbor can run to the store and buy.
-I’m not discounting some of the beautiful art you can find at retail stores, but if you have no connection with a piece, other than you think it’s pretty, it probably doesn’t belong on your wall.
+Finding pieces that tell your story in some way will ultimately stand the test of time and bring you more joy than choosing art your neighbor can run to the store and buy.
+I’m not discounting some of the beautiful art you can find at retail stores, but if you have no connection with a piece, it probably doesn’t belong on your wall.
 On the flip side, don’t overthink your selections.
 If you see a piece of art and it moves you, that’s your connection…no explanation needed.
 Your soul knows why you love it, even if your mind doesn’t.

-When artwork evokes emotion, it’s connecting to parts of our soul and pulling from memories past and present, to remind us of who we are and why we find something beautiful.
+When artwork evokes emotion, it’s connecting to our soul to remind us of who we are and why we find something beautiful.

 - Tree Sketch